jordan52/trickykegstands/src/site/todayILearned.md

 ### Today I Learned

+#### 2013 02 12

+I have no problem with The Show is the Rainbow.

+Little else going on today.
+This FDA BS is getting me down.
+But, band practice is in a bit so that'll make it all better.

+She walked slowly though her gait was one of a barback moving quickly.
+I'd describe it as some sort of reverse moonwalk in high heels.

+Practice was better this week.
+I was more with it than last week.
+The two new songs are coming along nicely.
+Best joke of the night was Frank Ocean was simply channeling the spirit of Wesley Willis.

+Speaking of jokes, here's a doozie I made up while brushing my teeth, "Of course i'm jealous of her ex's.
+They can dodge bullets."
+This, my friends, is why I'm considered a comedy genius\*

+\* - not true.

 #### 2013 02 11

 Frank Ocean is a little rough around the edges when it comes to Grammy performances.
 I should have